kenyukobayashi/Predicting-Building-Energy-Consumption/README.md

 * Pytorch
 * Scikit-learn

-This can be installed with `pip install -r requirements.txt`
+This can be installed with `pip3 install -r requirements.txt`

 ## Running